lixmal/keepass4web/README.md

 A mobile-friendly web application which serves KeePass database entries on a web frontend.

-Databases can be fetched from a configureable location (Filesystem, Seafile, Dropbox, ...).

-Frontend authenticates users (LDAP, SQL, ...) before any database access is granted.

 Written in Perl and JavaScript.

+## FEATURES

+- Users need to authenticate with one of the auth backends (LDAP, Htpasswd, SQL, ...) before they can open a database
+- Server can fetch databases from various locations (Filesystem, Seafile, Dropbox, ...)
+- Either all users get access to the same database or each user gets access to his/her own
+- Doesn't save master password, uses a new and unique encryption key to cache the database
+- Caches encrypted databases in shared memory (so it works with multiple web server workers)
+- Encryption key is stored in the kernel keyring and therefore doesn't swap to disk
+- Passwords, protected fields and files are encrypted separately (also the ones in history).
+The web server only decrypts requested information.
+This way other passwords don't stay in memory in plain text and don't leave the server
+- Server revokes encryption keys after a configurable user idle time, effectively removing access to the cached database
+- Web interface offers entry search and access to files stored inside the database.
+Also displays custom entry icons
+- Highly configurable

+## PREREQUISITES

 This will probably only run under some flavour of Linux.
 The instructions assume a Linux environment.

-## PREREQUISITES

 ##### Libraries / Packages